Princeton University Executive and Leadership Team

 Leadership Overview

-Princeton University has 10 executives leading key functions including operations, safety administration, and student organizations.
+Princeton University has 10 executives leading key functions including information technology, safety administration, and student organizations.

-Driven by a commitment to academic excellence, Princeton University provides comprehensive undergraduate degree programs across diverse disciplines, fostering intellectual growth and preparing students for impactful futures in the humanities, social sciences, natural sciences, and engineering.
+Driven by a commitment to academic excellence, Princeton University provides comprehensive undergraduate degree programs across diverse disciplines, fostering intellectual growth and innovation within the humanities, social sciences, natural sciences, and engineering.

 Leadership Roles at Princeton University